GeotrekCE/Geotrek-admin/docs/advanced-configuration/feedback-report-settings.rst

 Reports are forwarded as long as we enter a value for the ``email address`` field at creation, otherwise they are kept for internal usage only.

-With the standard Suricate API, Geotrek acts as an entry point for feedback reports.
+With the Suricate Standard API mode, Geotrek acts as an entry point for feedback reports.

 Reports created from Geotrek, either through Geotrek-rando or directly in Geotrek-admin, are automatically sent to Suricate.